Onway/psync/README.md

 # psync.py
-A script based on rsync for synchronizing code files written in python.
+A script based on rsync for synchronizing files written in python.

+## Install
+`pip install psyncf`

 ## Usage
 1. Generate the default configuration file: